Kailua Wildlife

 HUMPBACK Whales

 During the winter months, visitors to Kailua can witness the spectacular sight of humpback whales breaching and playing in the waters off the coast.
 These massive creatures can grow up to 50 feet in length and weigh as much as 40 tons.
-Humpback whales are known for their distinctive songs, which can be hearHUMd for miles underwater.
+Humpback whales are known for their distinctive songs, which can be heard for miles underwater.
+The best time of year to see these animals in during February and March every year.

 Dolphins